 Wall Framing: Edges of PermaBASE WP parallel to framing should be continuously supported.
 Provide additional blocking when necessary to permit proper attachment.
 Do not install PermaBASE WP directly over protrusions from the stud plane, such as heavy brackets and fastener heads.
 Studs above a shower floor should either be notched or furred to accommodate the thickness of the waterproof membrane or pan.
 The surround opening for a tub or precast shower receptor should not be more than 1/4” longer than unit to be installed.
 In mortar bed (mud bed) applications, PermaBASE Cement Boards can be embedded into the mud bed per TCNA Handbook method B415-19.

 PermaBASE WP: Apply PermaBASE WP with ends and edges closely butted but not forced together.
 Stagger end joints in successive courses.
 Drive fasteners into the field of the board first, working toward ends and edges.
 Space fasteners maximum 8” o.c. for walls, with perimeter fasteners at least 1/2” and less than 3/4” from ends and edges.
 Ensure PermaBASE WP is tight to framing.
 Install screws flush with the surface, do not overdrive screws.

 Joint Reinforcement: Trowel bonding material to completely fill the board joints and gaps between each panel.
 Apply a 6” wide, approx. 1/16” thick coat of bonding material over the entire joint.
 For all joints, immediately embed 2” alkali-resistant fiberglass mesh tape fully into applied bonding material and allow it to cure.
 For outside corners, 4” wide alkali-resistant mesh tape is recommended.
 The same bonding material should be applied to corners, control joints, trims, and other accessories.
 Feather bonding material over fasteners to fully conceal.
 Bonding material to be modified dry-set mortar compliant with ANSI A118.4 standards.
-To create a waterproof system in wet-area applications, just coat finished joints and fastener heads with liquid waterproofing per manufacturer’s recommendations over the entire surface to receive tile.
+To create a waterproof system in wet-area applications, just coat finished joints and fastener heads with liquid waterproofing per manufacturer's recommendations.